BY CHRISTOPHER HASKELL

 The tides take a turn when Jenny meets David (Peter Sarsgaard), the suave older man that offers her a ride, literally and figuratively.
 From there on, David begins pseudo-dating Jenny, taking her out to fancy orchestra ensembles, to his friend’s art décored apartment, and even, yes, Paris.
 David even wins over Jenny’s parents, who naively insist Jenny accept David’s marriage proposal even if it means dropping out of school.

 The film develops a scenario where choosing sides is difficult.
-Jenny willingly allows herself to be conned in order to gain the life she always dreamed of, while her father does a one-eighty in no longer wanting Jenny to pursue Oxford in order to please David.
-David is obviously working in his own best interest, but would easily be stopped if any of the characters would express the severity of the issues.
+Jenny willingly allows herself to be conned to gain the life she always dreamed of, while her father does a one-eighty in no longer wanting Jenny to pursue Oxford to please David.
+David is working in his own best interest, but would easily be stopped if any of the characters would express the severity of the issues.
 All characters, with their self-interest and naivety, are at fault.

 Do not be quick to argue the logistics of the film as it is based on the memoirs of British journalist Lynn Barber who lived the story of Jenny.
 Subtract a David and add a Simon, and the story reads right from her life with wanting the intangible, meeting her charmer willing to bridge that gap, and finding out that her innocence was simply not worth the price.